 With a total size of 79.8 square miles, Oneida Lake is the largest lake in the state of New York.
 The lake is near the Great Lakes, located northeast of Syracuse.
 Rooted vegetation and algal blooms hampered the recreational use of Oneida Lake, prompting the state to add the lake to its list of impaired waters under the Clean Water Act in 1998.
 Excess nutrients, particularly phosphorus, from urban, agricultural, and suburban runoff fueled algal blooms in the lake.
 Implementing best management practices like barnyard runoff management systems, manure storage systems, and nutrient and sediment control systems successfully reduced phosphorus loads to Oneida Lake.
 Because data demonstrated sustained declines in phosphorus levels and suggested that the lake supports aquatic life and leisure, the New York State Department of Environmental Conservation delisted Oneida Lake.

 After Lake Superior and Lake Huron, Lake Michigan is the second-largest Great Lake by volume 1,180 cu mi (4,900 cu km) and third-largest by surface area (22,404 sq mi (58,030 sq km).
 In 1968, the Grand Rapids Press published an article regarding the likelihood and consequences of Lake Michigan’s “death,” discussing how the 30 million residents of the Great Lakes Basin would have to say goodbye to fishing, swimming, and summer cottages.
 Instead of clean drinking water and beautiful beaches, rotting algae, dead fish, and motor oil slime would take their place.
-The federal government presented new restrictions and laws that will control state industries and waters surrounding and potentially polluting the lake, waters such as the Detroit River.
+The federal government presented new restrictions and laws that will control state industries and waters surrounding and potentially polluting the lake.

 Lake Erie is the fourth-largest lake in North America (by surface area) and the eleventh-largest worldwide.
 It is the Great Lakes’ southernmost, shallowest, and smallest by volume.
 By the 1960s, Lake Erie had become the most polluted of the Great Lakes, owing to the substantial industrial presence along its coasts.
 It is highly impacted by human activity, with 11.6 million people living in its basin and large towns and extensive agriculture dominating its watershed.
 For decades, factories have been dumping chemical pollutants into the lake and its tributaries, such as the Cuyahoga River in Cleveland, Ohio, and the Detroit River in Michigan.
 Since the 1970s, environmental regulations have resulted in a significant improvement in water quality and the reintroduction of economically important fish species like walleye and other biological life.